Picovoice/rhino/README.md

 ```

 To deliver audio to the engine, you must send audio frames to its `process` function.
-Each call to `process` will return a `RhinoInference` instance with following getters:
+Each call to `process` will return a `RhinoInference` instance with following variables:

 - isFinalized - whether Rhino has made an inference
 - isUnderstood - if isFinalized, whether Rhino understood what it heard based on the context